dpwright/dpwright.github.com/posts/2012-04-24-accessing-networked-macs-from-freebsd.markdown

 ---
-layout: post
 title: Accessing networked Macs from FreeBSD
 date: 2012-04-24 10:27
-comments: true
-tags: .local , avahi , bonjour , freebsd , mac , networking , zeroconf
+tags: code, .local , avahi , bonjour , freebsd , mac , networking , zeroconf
 ---

 Macs on a network automatically find each other using [Bonjour][1], to avoid the